public interface Permission

 Authorization for general overview on authorizations.

-In camunda BPM, multiple permissions are grouped into an
+In Camunda Platform, multiple permissions are grouped into an

 For efficient storage and checking of authorizations, the permissons that make